getsentry/sentry/docs/developer/client/index.rst

 .. data:: sentry_key

-    The public key which should be provided as part of the client configuration
+    The public key which should be provided as part of the client configuration.

+.. data:: sentry_secret

+    The secret key which should be provided as part of the client configuration.

+    .. note:: You should only pass the secret key if you're communicating via the server.
+Client-side behavior (such as JavaScript) should use CORS.

 A Working Example